weiwong834/ip/docs/README.md

 ---

 ### Adding Event Task
-To add a event task, use: `event <task description> /from YYYY-MM-DD HHmm /to YYYY-MM-DD HHmm`
+To add an event task, use: `event <task description> /from YYYY-MM-DD HHmm /to YYYY-MM-DD HHmm`

 **Example:**
 ```sh